caproto/caproto/doc/source/basics.rst

     udp_sock.setsockopt(socket.IPPROTO_IP, socket.IP_MULTICAST_TTL, 2)

-A new Channel Access client is required to register itself with a *Repeater*, an independent process that rebroadcasts all UDP traffic.
-We must send a *request* and receive a *response* from the Repeater.
-At the lowest level, we merely need to send the right bytes over the network.
+A new Channel Access client is required to register itself with a *Repeater*, an independent process that rebroadcasts all UDP traffic on a given host.
+To register, we must send a *request* to the Repeater and recive a *response*.
+At the lowest level, we simply need to send the right bytes over the network.
 This is effective, but no very readable:

 .. ipython:: python